 Is A Ford Ranger Reliable?

 If you’re going to buy a used Ford Ranger, make sure you get it with a FSH (Full Service History) and an extended warranty.
-The Diesels are expensive to repair once things go south.
+The Diesel engines are expensive to repair once things go south.
 For additional peace of mind, do an oil analysis before you commit to a sale.
-The oil analysis will provide an in depth report on the overall engine health which could assist you greatly if you’re in the market for a used Ranger.
+The oil analysis will provide an in-depth report on the overall engine health which could assist you greatly if you’re in the market for a used Ranger.